ThinkSec/Dev/README.md

 # Dev
-Repo for tinkering with DevOps and Security tools
+Repo for learning and tinkering with DevOps and Security tools